Jumitti/TFinder/README.md

 - Responsive Elements (RE) allows [IUPAC nucleotides code](https://www.bioinformatics.org/sms/iupac.html) or JASPAR_ID [p53 exemple](https://jaspar.genereg.net/search?q=p53&collection=all&tax_group=all&tax_id=all&type=all&class=all&family=all&version=all)

 - Transcription Start Site (TSS): Set the distance of the TSS from the beginning of the pasted sequence.
-If you use Promoter Finder, it will be automaticaly defined.
+If you use "Promoter Finder", it will be automaticaly defined.

-Note: If you use "Promoter finder", it will be defined automatically.
+Note: Same TSS is raquired for multiple FASTA sequences.

 - Threshold: excludes sequences with homology < threshold or score < threshold